benoitc/gunicorn/CONTRIBUTING.md

 Don't comment on closed issues or PRs, instead open a new issue and link it to the old one.

-Fork the repo and make changes on your fork in a feature branch:
+Fork the repo, and make changes on your fork, in a separate branch:

 - If it's a bugfix branch, name it XXX-something where XXX is the number of the issue